jpmorganchase/Phantom/docs/api/fsm.rst

 observations and their respective policies.

-It is possible to restrict which agents take actions and compute rewards for each state with the ``acting_agents`` and ``rewarded_agents`` properties of the :class:`FSMStage` class.
+It is possible to restrict which agents take actions and compute rewards for each state with the :attr:`acting_agents` and :attr:`rewarded_agents` properties of the :class:`FSMStage` class.

-In each handler method the user must take care to call ``self.network.resolve()``.
+In each handler method the user must take care to call :func:`self.network.resolve()`.
 This is left to the user as to allow full flexibility on both when the messages on the network are resolved and also, in advanced cases, which resolve method is called.

 There are two methods to define the finite state machine structure.
 It is possible to use a mix of both methods.
 The following two examples are equivalent.